trojrobert/trojrobert.github.io/_posts/2020-07-31-hands-on-introdution-to-robot-operating-system(ros).md

 Wikipedia defines [Robot](https://en.wikipedia.org/wiki/Robot) as a machine capable of carrying out a complex series of actions automatically.
 The advantages and importance of Robots are contentious, the robotics field is evolving every day and the benefits of robots are becoming inevitable.
 This article is not meant to discuss the advantages of robots, but to get you started with ROS(Robot Operating System).

 This article describes ROS installation, file system, packages, nodes, topics, messages, service, publishers, subscribers, and ROS GUI tools.
-The programming language used in this article is Python.
+The programming language used in this article is Python, check the files and folder edit in the article on [github](https://github.com/trojrobert/introduction-to-ROS)

 ## [What is Robot Operating System(ROS)](http://wiki.ros.org/ROS/Introduction)